superstarlifter/doc/docs/how_to/advanced_manipulator_commands.md

 ## Advanced manipulator commands

 ### Command toolbar
-More complex commands can be accessed using the toolbar at the top of the screen
+More complex commands can be accessed using the toolbar at the top of the screen.

 <img src="../assets/manipulator_command_toolbar_matt.png"  style="width:800px" class="border"></img>